 Risk-based pricing: Across many parts of the financial services industry, including asset valuations and insurance.

 Risk optimization: The growing risk from climate change is forcing the industry to reevaluate its near- and long-term approaches to risk selection, risk pricing, and portfolio management.

 New regulatory requirements: Financial services firms face new sets of regulation focused on the resiliency of the current business models and the financial risks posed by climate change.

 The risk management industry is truly on the front lines of climate change.
 The mission that drives me and, my colleagues - and I think the whole industry, is building a more resilient world.
 We all want to cross the chasm and move full speed ahead on the biggest issue of our lifetime.

 As Bill Gates states in his new book How to Avoid a Climate Disaster, this is a crucial moment – what we need now is a plan that turns the strong momentum on many fronts into practical steps to achieve big goals.

 With the launch of RMS Climate Change Models and our partnership approach, we want to help our clients to do just that.

 For more information, click here to check out the RMS climate change page.

-Arik leads product marketing for RMS, where he helps customers on their journey to making every risk known.
+Arik leads product marketing for RMS, where he helps customers on their journey to greater resilience.
 Arik is a frequent speaker on becoming a digital enterprise, Internet of Things (IoT) and analytics, and has a passion for helping customers deliver the right data to the right place at the right time.